Robust Fully-Asynchronous Methods for Distributed Training over General Architecture

-In this section, we present the specific weight matrices used in the experiments in the main text and provide some other possible topologies to illustrate the flexibility of architecture design. \\ \\ \textbf{Weight matrices used in experiments.} The corresponding row (resp. column) stochastic weight matrix $W$ (resp. $A$) satisfying Assumption \ref{Ass_weight_matrix} can be easily designed by knowing the number of in-neighbors (resp. out-neighbors). \\ \\ For binary tree structure, the corresponding weight matrices are designed as Figure~\ref{matrix_tree}.
+In this section, we present the specific weight matrices used in the experiments in the main text and provide some other possible topologies to illustrate the flexibility of topology design. \\ \\ \textbf{Weight matrices used in experiments.} The corresponding row (resp. column) stochastic weight matrix $W$ (resp. $A$) satisfying Assumption \ref{Ass_weight_matrix} can be easily designed by knowing the number of in-neighbors (resp. out-neighbors).